Tuesday, July 29, 2008

 It was good to get rolling.

-town but just took it easy.
+I was really eager to ride hard right out of town but just took it easy.
 I have 7 more days of this and I need to calm down.
 I rode a bit with some of the people in camp including some guys from Springfield MO that call themselves "Team Fohty".
 Good guys.

 As we rolled out of town we started seeing typical Iowan humor such as the rest stop to the right.